QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 .. contents:: :depth: 2

-In this lecture, we'll cover features of the language that are essential to reading and writing Python code
+In this lecture, we'll cover features of the language that are essential to reading and writing Python code.